fyears/electron-python-example/README.md

 ./node_modules/.bin/electron .
 ```

+Awesome!

-If you see something like dynamic linking errors, try cleaning the cache and install the libraries again.
+If something like dynamic linking errors shows up, try to clean the caches and install the libraries again.

 ```bash
 rm -rf node_modules